 With more than 10 years developing software for scientific instrumentation, I offer software trainings and consultancy.
 Both companies and universities around the world have benefited from this approach to knowledge transfer.

 I embed myself in the problem at hand in order to fully study it.
-I like sparring, asking tough questions, and thinking outside of the box.
+I like sparring, asking tough questions, and thinking outside the box.

 Learning from what has been done is the best way to prevent pitfalls.
 I am good at combining disconnected pieces of information in new ways.